clarkk/cpp-proc/README.md

 # cpp-proc
 High performance (Linux) process status information tool.
-It reads the dynamic `/proc` kernel filesystem directly in the same manner as the native Linux command `ps`, but with much better performance (2-3 times faster).
+It reads the dynamic `/proc` kernel file system directly in the same manner as the native Linux command `ps`, but with much better performance (2-3 times faster).

 It is shipped with a built-in regex option `-grep`, and will emulate piping `ps ... | grep ...`, but with much higher performance.
 The regex logic is implemented in the internal code and applied on the result before output without unnecessary overhead.

-The output information is separated by whitespaces and parsed with convenience.
+The output information is separated by whitespaces and can be parsed with ease and convenience.

 ### Example
 ```